ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ## Controller action

-Unlike standard Symfony 2 controllers, the REST ones don't return an `HttpFoundation\Response` object, but a `ValueObject`.
-This object will during the kernel run be converted, using a ValueObjectVisitor, to a proper Symfony 2 response.
+Unlike standard Symfony controllers, the REST ones don't return an `HttpFoundation\Response` object, but a `ValueObject`.
+This object will during the kernel run be converted, using a `ValueObjectVisitor`, to a proper Symfony response.
 One benefit is that when multiple controllers return the same object, such as a Content item or a Location, the visitor will be re-used.

-Let's say that our controller will return a `My\Bundle\RestBundle\Rest\Values\Hello`
+Let's say that your controller will return a `My\Bundle\RestBundle\Rest\Values\Hello`

 **My/Bundle/RestBundle/Rest/Values/Hello.php**